Dosing and Administration for KALYDECO® (ivacaftor)1

 Pediatric use1

-KALYDECO is indicated for the treatment of CF in pediatric patients 4 months to 17 years of age who have 1 mutation in the CFTR gene that is responsive to ivacaftor potentiation based on clinical and/or in vitro assay data.
+The safety and effectiveness of KALYDECO for the treatment of CF have been established in pediatric patients 1 months to 17 years of age who have at least one mutation in the CFTR gene that is responsive to ivacaftor potentiation based on clinical and/or in vitro assay data.

 Placebo-controlled clinical trials included the following CF patients: